BU-Spark/ml-herbarium/trocr/evaluation-dataset/handwritten-typed-text-classification/ReadMe.md

 >   1. You can further experiment with the `trocr-base-handwritten` model instead of the TrOCR large model.

 ## Overview
 Here, we aim to build a pipeline to classify handwritten text and typed/machine-printed text extracted from images.
 The ultimate goal of this pipeline is to classify the plant specimen images into typed/handwritten categories to create an evaluation set.
 The evaluation set will be used to test the main TrOCR pipeline.
 We utilize various machine learning models and techniques for this purpose.

+For detailed insights on the models explored and the results of the implementation, refer to the [research.md](https://github.com/BU-Spark/ml-herbarium/blob/research-doc-patch/trocr/evaluation-dataset/handwritten-typed-text-classification/research.md) file.

 ## Getting Started